By Acodis Pharma Team on January 29, 2026

 • Improved document control, searchability, and traceability

-• Easier compliance management with centralized audit trails
+• Easier compliance management with centralised audit trails

 • Relatively lower cost and faster deployment